-The Employer may layoff any employee for budgetary reasons, lack of work, or operational restructuring.
+The Employer may lay off any employee for budgetary reasons, lack of work, or operational restructuring.
 The Employer shall lay off employees on the basis of seniority and job classification.
-In the event of such a layoff, the Employer shall provide fourteen (14) days written notice of layoff to the employee or employees affected and a copy of such notice will be sent to the Union.
+In the event of such a layoff, the Employer shall provide written notice of layoff to the employee or employees affected and a copy of such notice will be sent to the Union.